What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 Face-to-face interviews in the IT sector would significantly lengthen the selection process in the current market environment.
 Furthermore, it would also require extra energy from both sides to organize.

-While an online interview is faster, more efficient and convenient, it may not provide you with an accurate picture of the other party.
+While an online job interview is faster, more efficient and convenient, it may not provide you with an accurate picture of the other party.
 As a candidate, you have fewer opportunities to demonstrate your personality online.
 As an interviewer, you may have gaps in your company presentation.

 Pay Attention to the Smallest Things, Because You Could Be Making a Big Mistake